 Manual or Automatic?

 Manual or automatic doesn’t really matter either.
-Autos give you more control in slow speed sections where there isn’t a clutch to burn out, but manuals give you greater fuel range, are simpler and have a better chance of being fixed in the field and can be bump started if your battery dies.
+Autos give you more control in slow speed sections as there isn’t a clutch to burn out, but manuals give you greater fuel range, are simpler and have a better chance of being fixed in the field and allow your car to be bump started if your battery dies.

 Petrol or Diesel?